 That said, dozens of banks that partner with Mastercard offer tremendous rewards for cardholders.
 You may have one of three main reward structures with your card.
 The one that works best for you will consider your financial situation, goals, and interests.

-Rewards Points: This can be the most lucrative rewards program, but may take the most time and work to master.
-With rewards points, you earn a set number of points for every dollar you charge to your card.
-You can redeem your points for a host of rewards, including gift cards, merchandise, travel rewards, or cash back.
-Some card issuers also let you transfer your points to a partnered loyalty or frequent flyer program, share them with a loved one, or donate them to a charitable cause.
+• Rewards Points: This can be the most lucrative rewards program, but may take the most time and work to master.
+With reward points, you earn a set number of points for every dollar you charge to your card, known as your net purchases.
+You can redeem your points for a host of rewards, including gift card options, merchandise, travel rewards, or cash back.
+Some card issuers also let you transfer reward points to a partnered loyalty or frequent flyer program, share them with a loved one, or donate them to a charitable cause.
 The work with these rewards comes from finding the best ways to maximize your rewards earnings.
 Redemption bonus categories will have different rates of return.
 For example, you will earn far more travel discounts with your points than you would earn cash back.
 But once you’ve mastered the rewards game and understand how far you can stretch your points, you can get a big bang for your buck when it comes time to redeem your rewards.
-Popular points Mastercards include the Citi Rewards+® Card and the Citi Prestige® Credit Card, both of which earn Citi ThankYou points.
+Popular points Mastercards include the Citi Rewards+® Card, which earns Citi ThankYou points.

-Travel Rewards: If you’re a frequent traveler, a travel rewards card is for you.
+• Travel Rewards: If you’re a frequent traveler, a travel rewards card is for you.
 While you can earn travel discounts through a bonus points credit card, you won’t see as many options as you would through a dedicated travel credit card.
 Travel rewards come in two forms.
 One will provide you with miles which, similar to bonus points, you can redeem for future travel accommodations — including airfare, hotels, rental cars, experiences, or ride-sharing services.
 Other cards will allow you to rack up miles that you will use as a statement credit to erase all or part of a previous travel-related expense.
 This may not seem as exciting, but these cards don’t impose blackout dates or carrier restrictions and allow you to travel however you like, while covering all or part of your cost for the trip.
-Popular travel Mastercards include the Citi Prestige® Credit Card, JetBlue Card, and Citi® / AAdvantage® Platinum Select® World Elite Mastercard®.
+Popular travel Mastercards include the JetBlue Card and the Citi® / AAdvantage® Platinum Select® World Elite Mastercard®.

 Depending on your credit history, you shouldn’t have an issue with finding a Mastercard network credit card that offers any of the rewards program options listed above.
 Just remember that the amount of cash back, points, or miles you receive will vary depending on the card.
 Be sure to choose a card that you qualify for.